basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/python.md

 So what happens if the length of `obj.siblings` is greater than 1, as in the case above?
-The easiest way to resolve siblings automatically with the Python client is to create a conflict resolving function that takes a list of sibling values and returns a single value.
+The easiest way to resolve siblings automatically with the Python client is to create a conflict-resolving function that takes a list of sibling values and returns a single value.
 Such resolution functions can be registered either at the object level or the bucket level.
 A more complete explanation can be found in the section directly